apuunDTU/ECHO-Lab---test4/README.md

    - Open `Projects/project-list.json`
    - Add your project name (without the .js) to the list
    - Example: `"projects": ["existing-project-1", "existing-project-2", "my-new-project"]`
+   - The order of the list will determine how the lab notes apear in the main website.